 Lyrics to GO, Vol. 2 — Kota the Friend

-Since 2018’s Anything., Brooklyn rapper Kota the Friend has been a vital component of New York’s Lo-Fi underground, pumping reimagined boom-bap through the five boroughs and beyond.
+Since 2018’s Anything, Brooklyn rapper Kota the Friend has been a vital component of New York’s Lo-Fi underground, pumping reimagined boom bap through the five boroughs and beyond.
 Born Avery Jones, the 28-year-old MC has become a fan favorite for his DIY aesthetic and crisp, narrative-based bars.
 On his latest mixtape, Lyrics to GO, Vol. 2, Kota makes his way through a lush soundscape of rolling piano loops and airy hi-hats.
-Clocking in at only fifteen minutes, Lyrics to GO, Vol. 2, is a refreshing EP, that evokes the warm air of spring in Brooklyn — a needed escape from the frozen city landscape in which we’re currently stuck.
+Clocking in at only fifteen minutes, Lyrics to GO, Vol. 2, is a refreshing EP, that evokes the warm air of spring in Brooklyn — a much needed escape from the frozen city landscape in which everyone is currently stuck.

 Almost Home — AKTHESAVIOR